 Key values:

- It reflects the amount of cash that a business produces solely from its core business operations.
+It reflects the amount of cash that a business produces solely from its core

 Investors closely view the OCF, as it gives them a clear picture of the company’s overall value and health.